 Digital Technology Stack

-Technical Definition: The digital technology stack refers to the set of software technologies used by an organization and team to support digital objectives.
+Technical Definition: The digital technology stack refers to the set of software technologies utilized by an organization and its team to support digital objectives.
 This includes various solutions for content management, analytics, ecommerce, experience optimization, and other related capabilities.
 FFW focuses on digital and web technology stacks in their work.

-Technical Definition: content management system where the content library (“body”) is decoupled from the presentation layer (“head”).
-Content editors utilize the headless CMS to create and manage content, and that CMS offers an API (application programming interface) for other applications to utilize and display said content.
+Technical Definition: A headless content management system (CMS) is a CMS where the content library, also known as the "body," is decoupled from the presentation layer, known as the "head."
+Content editors use the headless CMS to create and manage content, and the CMS provides an application programming interface (API) that allows other applications to utilize and display the content.

-In a headless architecture, everything the user sees and interacts with (menus, page content, etc.) is rendered independently from the CMS.
-In the case of a website, this is typically done by a React or Vue.js application running in the browser.
-This allows each part of the website -- frontend and backend -- to focus on what it does best.
-The backend focusing on business logic and data retrieval, and the frontend focusing on display and user experience.
+In a headless architecture, the presentation layer, including menus, page content, and user interactions, is rendered independently from the CMS.
+For websites, this is often achieved using frameworks like React or Vue.js, which run in the browser.
+This separation allows the frontend and backend to focus on their respective tasks.
+The backend handles business logic and data retrieval, while the frontend focuses on delivering an optimized user experience.